JurgenR/aioslsk/docs/source/SOULSEEK.rst

 User revoking operator:

-1. Send: PrivateRoomRemoveOperator : with room name and user name
+1. Send: :ref:`PrivateRoomRemoveOperator` : with room name and user name
 2. Receive:

-   * PrivateRoomRemoveOperator : with room name and user name (got this twice for some reason, perhaps a bug in the server?
-Should probably be PrivateRoomRemoveOperator)
+   * :ref:`PrivateRoomRemoveOperator` : with room name and user name (got this twice for some reason, perhaps a bug in the server?
+Should probably be :ref:`PrivateRoomRemoveOperator`)
    * Server message: User <user_name> is no longer an operator of room <room_name>

 User for which operator was revoked:

 1. Receive:

-   * PrivateRoomRemoveOperator : with room name and user name (got this twice)
+   * :ref:`PrivateRoomRemoveOperator` : with room name and user name (got this twice)
-   * PrivateRoomOperatorRemoved : with room name
+   * :ref:`PrivateRoomOperatorRemoved` : with room name
-   * RoomList
+   * :ref:`RoomList`
-   * PrivateRoomUsers : for all private rooms we are part of
+   * :ref:`PrivateRoomUsers` : for all private rooms we are part of
-   * PrivateRoomOperators : for all private rooms we are part of
+   * :ref:`PrivateRoomOperators` : for all private rooms we are part of

 Dropping Membership